win3zz/Self-ChatGPT/README.md

 ## Contact

-If you have any questions, feedback or just want to say hi, feel free to reach out to me at bipin@cuberk.com.
+If you have any questions, feedback or just want to say hi, feel free to reach out to me at bipin[at]cuberk[dot]com.
 You can also visit my website at [www.win3zz.com](https://win3zz.com/) to learn more about me and my work.
 Cheers! 🥂😊

 [🤖](https://www.youtube.com/watch?v=s-kdRdzxdZQ)